Large numbers of new apps are developed. The NHS App library is a way of ensuring that relevant apps have gone through an assurance process.

 The questions have been designed by expert reviewers who use them to see how an app performs in nine key areas.
 Any major updates made by an app provider will require their product to be reassessed to make sure it still meets the required standards following the changes.

-NHS Go is an app that provides advice to children and young people using NHS Choices content on conditions, rolling content on topical matter, a service finder and information about their rights.
+NHS Go is an app that provides confidential advice and information to children and young people up to 25 years of age, using NHS Choices content on conditions, rolling content on topical matter, a service finder and information about their rights.

 The app was developed in conjunction with young people.